Cass County community calendar

 7 p.m. — Pearson Hall, Harrisonville library, 400 E Mechanic St.

-Darryl Levings, retired editor of The Kansas City Star, will speak on “Newspapering in the Civil War in the Kansas City area.”
-The power point presentation is free as are the refreshments.
+Darryl Levings, retired copy editor of The Kansas City Star, will speak on “Newspapering in the Civil War in the Kansas City area.”
+The power point presentation is free, as are the refreshments.
 For more information call Jim at 816-322-3736.

 Jan.
 20